alternet/alternet.ml/parsing/src/site/markdown/parsing.md

     Math.$.parse(Scanner.of("asin( X ) × ( 1 + VAR_12 )"), handler);
 ```

+(more about parsing later)

-Sometimes, you may tend to use tokens directly in rules without defining named token in the grammar.
+Sometimes, you may tend to use tokens directly in rules without defining **named** tokens in the grammar.
 Using named tokens allow global replacements without needing to rewrite each rule that use them.
-In our grammar, since we have names for the parenthesis, it is very easy to design a new grammar that just change the parenthesis with, say, curly braces :
+In our grammar, since we have names for the parenthesis, it is very easy to design a new grammar that just change the parenthesis with, say, square brackets :

 ```java
 public interface CalcCurly extends Calc { // 👈 look here, we extend Calc